 Attested: MAIS on Staffordshire Moorlands Pan, Rudge Cup, and Amiens Patera

-Maio at position 120 in RC's sequence of names and Maia at 154.
+Maio at position 120 and Maia at 154 in the Cosmography's sequence of names.

-Name origin: Latin maior ‘greater’ and/or the Roman goddess of nurturing Maia (from Greek μαια ‘good mother, foster mother’) would fit the second-largest fort on the Wall as a location to which stores could be brought by sea to supply troops on the Wall, as explained clearly here.
+Name origin: It is not certain, as R&S explained, what is the best form to cite for the nominative singular of this name.
+Latin maior ‘greater’ (in its neuter form maius) and/or the Roman goddess of nurturing Maia (from Greek μαια ‘good mother, foster mother’) would fit the second-largest fort on the Wall as a location to which stores could be brought by sea to supply troops on the Wall, as explained clearly here.
+However, the name may have originated in Roman law, where the term imperium maius has been much discussed by historians.
+Its classic example was the power given to Pompey to stamp out piracy in the eastern Mediterranean.
+The obvious guess here is that Bowness was the natural location for a commander-in-chief given supreme authority over Roman interests in the Irish Sea and into the Solway estuary.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.